PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ## Bibliography
 1. BERCHTOLD, RAFTERY, The mixture Transition Distribution Model for High-Order Markov Chains and Non-Gaussian Time Series , 2002., Statistical Science Vol. 17, No. 3, 328-356
-2. LEBRE, BOURGUIGNOM, An EM algorithm for estimation in the Mixture Transition Distribution model , Laboratoire Statistique et Genome, Universite Evry Val d'Essonne, Evry, 2009
+2. LEBRE, BOURGUIGNON, An EM algorithm for estimation in the Mixture Transition Distribution model , Laboratoire Statistique et Genome, Universite Evry Val d'Essonne, Evry, 2009
 3. HUDSON, WON SUN KIM, KEATLEY, Series of Discrete State Processes: With an Application to Modelling Flowering Synchronisation with Respect to Climate Dynamics, 2019